top of page

 2. The student has a documented history of repeated serious disciplinary infractions;

-If a student’s open enrollment is revoked, the parent/guardian appeal the revocation to the Board within five
+If a student’s open enrollment is revoked, the parent/guardian appeals the revocation to the Board within five school days.

 Students with Disabilities